 - Doubles for every 1% drop in seed moisture content.

-We probably aren’t going to do much about the moisture content of our leftover seeds, nor will we have a way to measure it, but temperature is something we can manage.
+We probably aren’t going to do much about the moisture content of our leftover seeds, nor will we have a way to measure it, but temperature is something we can usually manage by choosing a cooler room in the house.

 Room Temperature Versus Fridge